SumoLogic/sumologic-documentation/docs/integrations/app-development/github.md

 The Sumo App for GitHub supports GitHub.com, GitHub Advanced Analytics, not GitHub Enterprise.
 :::

-This app includes dashbaords for GHAS, but to be able to ingest GHAS events you must have a separate GHAS license.
+This app includes dashboards for GHAS, but to be able to ingest GHAS events you must have a separate GHAS license.

 ## Event Types